Love, Springfieldian Style

 "Love, Springfieldian Style" is the twelfth episode of the nineteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on February 17, 2008, three days after Valentine's Day.
+The episode was written by Don Payne and directed by Raymond S. Persi.

-It includes three self-contained stories about romance.
+The episode includes three self-contained stories about romance.
 The three tales are parodies of Bonnie and Clyde, Lady and the Tramp and Sid and Nancy.
+The episode received mixed reviews.

 Plot

 The episode begins on a Valentine's Day afternoon.
 As a Valentine's Day treat, Homer takes Marge to a carnival, where they leave the kids in order to spend the day with one another in the Tunnel of Love.
 Inside, the two enjoy each other's company; however, Bart attempts to spoil his parents' happiness by filling the water with Jell-O, causing Homer and Marge's boat to stop.
 Trapped, Homer decides to pass time by telling Marge the story of Bonnie and Clyde.